Disappearance of ARA San Juan: Disappearance and rescue efforts

 As of 21 November, the search area was 482,507 km2 in size; 15 planes and 17 ships were actively searching the area.
 Weather conditions improved, with 3-4 m waves, making the search for the submarine less difficult.
 The United States Navy later reported that one of its planes had detected a heat signature which corresponded to a metallic object at a depth of 70 m, 300 km off the coast of Puerto Madryn.
 There was no official confirmation from the Argentine Navy whether the object was indeed San Juan, but sources told Clarín newspaper that a fleet in the area led by the corvette ARA Drummond was given orders to proceed "at full speed" towards where the object was detected.
 At 7:00 pm the British ship HMS Protector, in her maritime patrol area, had seen three flares to the east: one orange and two white.
 This information was reported to Puerto Belgrano where the Search and Rescue Coordinating Center is set up.
 The Argentine Navy later determined that both the flares and heat signature were false leads.

 On 22 November, the Argentine Navy investigated a "hydroacoustic anomaly" identified on 15 November, three hours after the last contact of the lost submarine; ships and airplanes were sent back to the last contact point with ARA San Juan.
-During a search flight over the South Atlantic, a U.S. P-8A Poseidon aircraft detected an object near the area where the missing submarine sent her last signal.
+During a search flight over the South Atlantic, a U.S. P-8A Poseidon aircraft detected an object near the area where the missing submarine had sent her last signal.
 The plane returned to base in Bahía Blanca late the same day.

-On 23 November the Argentine Navy said an event consistent with an explosion had been detected, on the day the submarine lost communications, by CTBTO seismic anomaly listening posts on Ascension Island and Crozet Islands at 46.12°S 59.69°W. The Navy received information through the Argentine ambassador in Austria since the CTBTO is based in Vienna.
+On 23 November, the Argentine Navy said an event consistent with an explosion had been detected, on the day the submarine lost communications, by CTBTO seismic anomaly listening posts on Ascension Island and Crozet Islands at 46.12°S 59.69°W. The Navy received information through the Argentine ambassador in Austria since the CTBTO is based in Vienna.
 The organization had been asked to analyse data from the search area by the Argentine government on the week of the disappearance, but no leads had materialised until 22 November when the CTBTO informed the government.
 In a press conference, the Argentine Navy stated that it had not ruled out any possibilities since the submarine had not been located yet, and a spokesperson requested that the media be more precise when reporting information following "imprecise information which affects the family members."
 The Navy added that it received information on the explosion on the afternoon of 22 November, adding that it would have concentrated search efforts in that area had it known sooner.